 The Evidence Act 1977 (Qld) (Evidence Act) contains some provisions that are designed to provide protection for witnesses at court in certain circumstances.
-These provisions extend to victims who are required to give evidence against an alleged offender in criminal proceedings and are supplemented by ss 12 and 13 of the Victims of Crime Assistance Act 2009 (Qld) (VOCA Act).
-These sections require that a victim who is a witness should be given information about the prosecution of the offender, the trial process and their role as a witness.
+These provisions extend to victims who are required to give evidence against an alleged offender in criminal proceedings and are supplemented by the Charter of Victims’ Rights (sch 1AA Victims of Crime Assistance Act 2009 (Qld)).
+This schedule requires that a victim who is a witness should be given information about the prosecution of the offender, the trial process and their role as a witness.

 The court may disallow a question put to a witness in cross-examination (or inform the witness that a question need not be answered) if the question is considered improper (s 21 Evidence Act).
 A question may be considered by the court to be improper if it uses inappropriate language or is misleading, confusing, annoying, harassing, intimidating, offensive, oppressive or repetitive.

 Whether a question is improper is a matter for the court to decide.
 In making this decision, the court will take into account the witness’s age, education, level of understanding, cultural background or relationship to any party to the proceeding as well as any mental, intellectual or physical impairment of the witness.

 Protection of a special witness in court